 and to foster a sense of camaraderie where all veterans can rally together

 The Warrior's Canvas & Veterans Art Center™ is a 501c3 Non-Profit dedicated to providing Therapeutic Art to veterans and their families.
 Additionally, we exist to assist veterans with PTSD and other war related trauma by providing a dynamic healing environment centered around recovery.
-Finally, Our goal is to provide a sense of Camaraderie and Community through events such as The Northeast Tennessee Veterans Ruck & Roll, community projects, and life skills development groups.
+Finally, Our goal is to provide a sense of Camaraderie and Community through community projects, and life skills development groups.

 David is a licensed Master Social Worker who works at the VA in Johnson City TN.
 He is a retired Air Force MSgt who served 22 years with two combat tours.
 In 2015 he received the Everyday Heroes Award of the Boys and Girls Club of Greater Tennessee.Contact Me